theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 As you may remember, we have already done all of this:

--Assembling six metagenomes corresponding to the gut of two species
+-Co-assembling six metagenomes corresponding to the gut of two species

 -Creating a CONTIGS database to make sense of the assembly output (find genes, get GC-content and tetra-nucleotide frequency of contigs)

--Searching for single copy-core genes, and running COGs for functions
+-Searching for single copy-core genes, and running COGs for functions / CARD for antibiotic resistance genes

 -Exporting genes stored in the CONTIGS database, determining their taxonomy and importing the results into the CONTIGS database

--Recruiting short reads from each metagenome using the assembly output
+-Recruiting short reads from each metagenome using the co-assembly output

 -Creating PROFILE databases from the recruited reads, and merging them into a single PROFILE database